onzelf/FCDL/README.md

 The FCDL framework represents a practical approach to the complex challenge of federated computing deployment.
 By separating intent from implementation, it creates a foundation for more maintainable, adaptable federated systems.

-Our MNIST POC demonstrates that this isn't just theoretical - we were able to move from concept to working implementation in a matter of hours, not weeks.
+Our MNIST POC demonstrates that this isn't just theoretical - we were able to move from concept to working implementation in a matter of hours.
 With further development in domain-specific templates and infrastructure integration, FCDL has the potential to significantly accelerate federated computing adoption across industries.

-The future of data-driven systems is federated, not centralized.
-FCDL provides a pathway to that future that respects both technical realities and business imperatives.